 The first meeting of our NPCC parents group took place in Temple Street on Wed 12th December.

-In this regard as you know the appointment of a Clinical Psychologist to the NPCC Team is long overdue but we hope that our business case for the funding of this position will be approved in the New Year and that we can move ahead with that appointment but there may be other resources and/or service developments that the PAG will agree to advocate for.
+In the meantime as you know the appointment of a Clinical Psychologist to the NPCC Team is long overdue but we hope that our business case for the funding of this position will be approved in the New Year and that we can move ahead with that appointment but there may be other resources and/or service developments that the PAG will agree to advocate for.
 These efforts will of course become even more important as we look to the design and delivery of the craniofacial service under the banner of the Children’s Health Ireland (CHI).

 As you probably know CHI is our new single legal entity which comes into being on 01/01/19 and which brings together Temple Street, OLCHC, NCH Tallaght and the Children’s Hospital Group (CHG).
 CHI has a significant focus on clinical and cultural integration as we prepare for our move to the new children’s hospital in 2022.
 So therefore the NPCC PAG may decide to advocate for a key role in the design of craniofacial related services during this integration process.